diffracteD/HB_radar/README.md

 Basic Principle: Finds hydrogen bonds (H-bonds) from X-ray Crystal structures and calculates Potential Energy Surface using Density Functional Theory.
 >Working protocol:
 >Harvest .pdb files from RCSB-PDB
->Adds hydrogen to eah pdb and outputs .atom file
+>Adds hydrogen to each pdb and outputs .atom file
 >Searches each file and harvest coordinates involved in H-bond formation (updated version can isolate nearby coordinates of H-bond, given certain radius).
 >Uses NWChem program as a wrapper to calculate QM single point energy (SPE).
 >Writes Fortran scripts independently to run NWChem as a sub-process and returns the value to specific array once a SPE calculation finishes.